Pheasant Hunting in NH

 Pheasants are purchased with revenues derived from the sale of pheasant licenses.
 Of the $26 fee, $1 is retained by the agent and $25 is available for purchase of the birds.

 Sporting clubs interested in holding youth pheasant hunting events may contact Karen Bordeau at N.H.
-Fish and Game's Region 2 Office at 603-744-5470 to request an application packet.
-Participating youth must be between 12 and 15 years of age, and must have completed their Hunter Education certification.
-Events may be held ONLY on the Saturday prior to September 29.
+Fish and Game's Region 2 Office at 603-744-5470 to request an information packet.
+Participating youth must be between 12 and 15 years of age.
+Events may be held on Saturday and Sunday of the two full weekends in September immediately prior to September 29.

 The following list provides a road name for sites in New Hampshire stocked with pheasant.
 Locations with italicized bold print are state-managed lands, while the rest of these sites are on privately owned land open to public hunting.
 Locations with more than one stocking site on the property are noted.